Periodic orbits and their gravitational wave radiations in $\gamma$-metric: Introduction

-When $\gamma = 1$ the solution reduces to Schwarzschild, while $\gamma > 1$ ($\gamma < 1$) describes an oblate (prolate) source \cite{Chakrabarty:2021bpr}.
-Crucially, for $\gamma \neq 1$ the hypersurface $r = 2m$ is not an event horizon but a curvature singularity, so the $\gamma$-metric provides a simple setting in which to study naked singularities and horizonless compact objects \cite{Benavides-Gallego:2018htf, Gurtug:2023pfp, Shaikh:2021cvl}.
+When $\gamma = 1$ the solution reduces to the Schwarzschild one, while $\gamma > 1$ ($\gamma < 1$) describes an oblate (prolate) source \cite{Chakrabarty:2021bpr}.
+Crucially, for $\gamma \neq 1$ the hypersurface $r = 2m$ is not an event horizon but a genuine curvature singularity \cite{Benavides-Gallego:2018htf}, so the $\gamma$-metric provides a simple setting in which to study naked singularities and horizonless compact objects \cite{Gurtug:2023pfp, Shaikh:2021cvl, Bambi:2015kza}.
 The presence of a nonvanishing quadrupole moment for $\gamma \neq 1$ further enriches its phenomenology and observational signatures \cite{Benavides-Gallego:2018htf}.
 These properties motivate using the $\gamma$-metric as a testbed to explore how departures from spherical symmetry of the Schwarzschild metric affect strong-field orbital dynamics and gravitational-wave (GW) emission.

-The direct detection of GWs by Advanced LIGO has opened an era of experimental strong-field gravity \cite{LIGOScientific:2016aoc}.
-Ground-based networks and planned next-generation observatories (Cosmic Explorer, Einstein Telescope, etc.), together with future space-based missions, will expand accessible frequency bands and increase sensitivity, stimulating theoretical work on extreme mass-ratio inspiral (EMRI) waveforms, quasi-normal mode spectra, and environmental influences on GW emission \cite{Zhang:2022rfr, Tu:2023xab, Shen:2023erj, Zhang:2021bdr, Zhang:2022roh}.
+The direct detection of GWs emitted from binary black holes (BHs) etc. by Advanced LIGO has opened an era of experimental strong-field gravity \cite{LIGOScientific:2016aoc}.
+Ground-based networks and planned next-generation observatories (Cosmic Explorer, Einstein Telescope, etc.), together with future space-based missions, will expand accessible frequency bands and increase sensitivity, stimulating theoretical work on extreme mass-ratio inspiral (EMRI) waveforms, quasi-normal mode (QNM) spectra, and environmental influences on GW emission \cite{Zhang:2022rfr, Tu:2023xab, Shen:2023erj, Zhang:2021bdr, Zhang:2022roh, Zi:2023pvl, Zi:2024lmt}.
 In particular, EMRIs are especially attractive targets because their dynamics are typically ``clean" (weakly affected by internal structure or strong external perturbations), making them precise probes of the background spacetime.